Kade-Donohoue/Manga-Bot/README.md

 - fixed issue where cards would display 1 extra chapter then there was
 - removed commented-out code in generateUserStatCard that served no purpose
 - changed how getNextList created the labels so it works with both Reaper and Manganato
 - changed getNextList value to just be last part of URL instead of full url.
-This reduces chance af 100 char limit being reached for the value
+This reduces the chance of the 100-char limit being reached for the value
 - fixed some spelling throughout changelogs
 - feed command will now send the user an error message when saving the updated chapter fails
 - bulkadd loop has been rebuilt to not be recursive